Non-geographic telephone numbers in the United Kingdom: Service numbers

-These are the non-geographic numbers starting 08 and 09.
+These are the non-geographic numbers starting 084, 087, and 09.
 They are also known as premium rate numbers.
 Until 2015, 084 and 087 numbers were called special rate or business rate numbers.

-Since 2015 these numbers have a two-part charging structure.
+Since 2015, these numbers have a two-part charging structure.
 Call charges consist of a per-minute access charge levied by the caller's phone service provider, plus a service charge or 'premium' paid to the joint benefit of the organisation being called and their telecoms provider.

-The access charge varies considerably by operator, with calls from landlines typically charged at 7p to 12p per minute and major mobile phone operators charging around 45p to 55p per minute.
+The access charge varies considerably by phone operator, with calls from landlines charged at 2p to 27p per minute and calls from mobile phones charged at 4p to 89p per minute.

 The service charge is charged at the same rate regardless of which telephone company the caller uses to make the call.
 The rate that applies must be detailed wherever the number is publicised and falls into the following bands: